HCS Choral Composition Competition 2026-2027

-Houston Choral Society encourages composers of all ages, education levels, and backgrounds to apply.
+HCS encourages composers of all education levels, backgrounds, and ages 13+ to apply.

 -